-I Housing Needs Assessment, prepared on here is no mention within this document of pandemic, which broadly supports the of plan-making, now is the time to ed for which may prove that not all with it, providing the evidence suggests dence and be able to respond to rapid d the Council have the appropriate ince 2014 the NPPF has been revised, the stastrophic impact on lives and livelihoods.
-It is local residents who fervently II and Saffwood Becks.
+Housing Needs Assessment, prepared on ere is no mention within this document of andemic, which broadly supports the nce 2014 the NPPF has been revised, the astrophic impact on lives and livelihoods. ten to local residents who fervently and Saffwood Becks.